Roman Review: All about Roman’s health services and products

 How Roman stacks up against the competition

 Roman's two most prominent competitors are Hims and Keeps.
 Other companies like BlueChew or HairClub offer one or two products that you can also find through Roman (like delay wipes and sprays, ED meds, or minoxidil), but Hims and Keeps are similar in the breadth of their offerings.
-Keeps focuses solely on hair loss, but Hims covers everything from ED and hair loss to primary care and mental health services.
+Keeps focuses mostly on hair loss, but Hims covers everything from ED and hair loss to certain mental health services.

 For ED

 From our extensive testing and comparisons among competitors, we recommend Hims more highly than Roman for ED treatments at this time.
-In addition to the remedies available through Roman, Hims offers an additional pill — a third PDE5 inhibitor called avanafil (generic Stendra), which acts faster than sildenafil or tadalafil.
+In addition to the remedies available through Roman, Hims offers an additional pill — a third PDE5 inhibitor called Stendra, which acts faster than sildenafil or tadalafil.
+Hims also offers chewable versions of tadalafil and sildenafil, as well as another PDE5 inhibitor called vardenafil.
 You can learn more about Hims ED treatments in our full review.

 BlueChew is another option worth exploring if you think either generic Viagra (sildenafil) or generic Cialis (tadalafil) will be the right choice for your needs.
-What makes BlueChew compelling is that it’s just as affordable as the other online ED treatment options, but its medicine is chewable, which can be much more convenient than the pills you otherwise swallow with liquids.
+What makes BlueChew compelling is that it’s just as affordable as the other online ED treatment options, but it was the first to offer medicine that is chewable, which can be much more convenient than the pills you otherwise swallow with liquids.

 For hair loss

-However, because Roman only offers topical minoxidil as a solution and not a foam, men with sensitive scalps looking to combine finasteride and minoxidil might find a better deal and a gentler treatment through a competitor.
-That said, Roman is one of the only places where you can get oral minoxidil from an online provider.
-Happy Head is a competitor with a similar offering, but its prices for oral minoxidil are significantly more than Roman’s.
+However, because Roman only offers topical minoxidil as a solution and not a foam, men with sensitive scalps looking to combine oral finasteride and topical minoxidil might find a better deal and a gentler treatment through a competitor.
+Alternatives to Roman’s oral minoxidil are available from Happy Head and Hims, but neither company beats Roman’s price.

 For other treatments